zero1limited/magento2-patches/README.md

 # magento2-patches

-This module makes it easier for a Magento 2 merchant to apply patches in a manner which adheres to standard Composer workflow and many deploymenty pipleline methodologies.
+This module makes it easier for a Magento 2 merchant to apply patches in a manner which adheres to standard Composer workflow and most deployment pipleline methodologies.

 Core Magento Security patches are split and re-defined so that they can be applied properly using Composer Install.